sheraadams/OpenGL-Pyramid-Tutorial/README.md

 ## OpenGL-Pyramid-Tutorial

-OpenGL Pyramid and other shapes and colored lights tutorial.
+OpenGL Pyramid and other shapes and colored lights tutorial for educational use.

 https://www.youtube.com/watch?v=1uMxZqNEx3I